BaconEggsRL/Hack2017/README.md

     4e.
 Right click the whole repository and click Merge.
         You can also get to the fetch and push remotes from this menu.
+        To fetch and merge in one step, you can do a "Pull" from here as well.

     4f.
 That's it!
 Now you should see the changes in your README.